Yuan (currency)

-The yuan (/juːˈɑːn, -æn/ yoo-A(H)N; sign: ¥; 圓/元 (yuán); /cmn/) is the base unit of a number of former and present-day currencies throughout China.
+The yuan (/juːˈɑːn, -æn/ yoo-A(H)N; sign: ¥; 圓/元 (yuán); /cmn/) is the base unit of currency of a number of historical and contemporary currencies throughout Greater China, such as the renminbi in the People's Republic of China and the new Taiwan dollar in the Republic of China (Taiwan).

-A yuan (圓/元) is also known colloquially as a kuai (塊 (块, lump); originally a lump of silver).
+A yuan is also known colloquially as a kuai (塊 (块, lump); originally a lump of silver).
 One yuan is divided into 10 jiao (角 (corner)) or colloquially mao (毛 (feather)).
 One jiao is divided into 10 fen (分 (small portion)).

 Modern usage

 The term "yuan" usually refers to the primary unit of account of the renminbi (RMB), the currency system of the People's Republic of China.
-RMB banknotes start at one Yuan and go up to 100 Yuan.
+RMB banknotes start at one yuan and go up to 100 yuan.
 It is also used as a synonym of that currency, especially in international contexts – the ISO 4217 standard code for renminbi is CNY, an abbreviation of "Chinese yuan".
 (A similar case is the use of the terms sterling to designate British currency and pound for the unit of account.)

 The symbol for the yuan (元) is also used in Chinese to refer to the currency units of Japan (yen) and Korea (won), and is used to translate the currency unit dollar as well as some other currencies; for example, the United States dollar is called Meiyuan (美元 (American yuan)) in Chinese, and the euro is called Ouyuan (European yuan (欧元, 歐元)).
 When used in English in the context of the modern foreign exchange market, the Chinese yuan (CNY) refers to the renminbi (RMB), which is the official currency used in mainland China.